 Other sleep-friendly tips

-As great as CBD oil and melatonin are, they’re not the be-all-end-all of good sleep.
+However great melatonin and CBD for sleep are, they’re not the be-all-end-all of good sleep.
 Lifestyle changes can also go a long way towards improving your sleep hygiene.
 Here are some of our top picks.

 Minimize blue light